Transplant Services

 3. A cardiopulmonary bypass or ECMO machine may be used, if needed, to keep blood circulating during the operation

-5. The diseased or damaged lung or lungs are removed.
-If a heart-lung transplant surgery is being performed, the transplant team will remove the heart and lungs.
+5. If a heart-lung transplant surgery is being performed, the transplant team will remove the heart and lungs and replace them with new ones

-8. The tubes will be left in the chest for several days to drain any excess fluid while the patient is in the intensive care unit (ICU)
+8. Special drainage tubes will be left in the chest for several days to remove the build-up of fluid or air while the lungs are healing

-9. Once the patient is breathing and the lungs are performing on their own, tubes are removed, and the patient is moved to a hospital room in the transplant unit
+9. Once the patient is breathing and the lungs are functioning adequately, tubes are removed, and the patient is moved to a hospital room in the transplant unit

 Risks to Consider